 EIS and SEIS usage

+Genevieve Moore, partner and head of corporate tax at Blick Rothenberg, hopes the new changes from Hammond will not make an “already complex tax incentive even more complicated”.
+She sees the announcement as a possible indication that further anti-avoidance legislation may be introduced.
 In an official release, the government said the EIS reform introduces a principles-based test to determine if, at the time of investment, a company is a genuine entrepreneurial company.
 “It requires a conclusion to be reached as to whether the company has objectives to grow and develop and whether there is a significant risk of loss of capital, where the amount of the loss could be greater than the net return to the investor,” it went on to say.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.